-$\checkmark$ Checklist for IPCs Ensure that any and all IPCs have been identified and taken into consideration.
+\checkmark Checklist for IPCs Ensure that any and all IPCs have been identified and taken into consideration.
 Provide the appraiser with all appropriate financing data and IPCs for the subject property granted by anyone associated with the transaction.
 Ensure that the property value is adequately supported.
-Ensure that the LTV and CLTV ratios, after any IPCs are taken into consideration, remain within eligibility limits for the particular product.
+Ensure that the LTV and CLTV ratios, after any IPCs are taken into considerat remain within eligibility limits for the particular product.

-Ensure that mortgage insurance coverage, if applicable, has been obtained, based on the LTV ratio after any IPC adjustments have been made.
 Scrutinize all loan and sales contract documents, including but not limited to the sales contract, the loan estimate, the loan application, the appraisal report, and the settlement statement.
 Ensure that all elements of the settlement statement were taken into consideration during the underwriting process.
 Ensure that fees and expenses are consistent between all documents.
 Analyze any differences and review any discrepancies.